hpdragon1618/flutter_gstreamer_player/README.md

 # GStreamer Player Plugin

-A GStreamer-powered alternative to Flutter's video_player that support Linux and Android.
+A GStreamer-powered alternative to Flutter's video_player that support Linux, iOS and Android.

 ![](doc/screenshot.png)